rabi-15/sql-data-warehouse-project/README.md

 * Query the Gold layer views for direct business insights.
 * Schedule ELT stored procedures for automated pipeline runs.
 * Monitor data quality reports regularly to maintain accuracy.

-## 🛡️ License

-* This project is licensed under the MIT License.
-You are free to use, modify,       and share this project with proper attribution.

 ## ✉️ Contact